snekkenull/FO-Translator/README.md

 * **OpenAI Integration:**  With OpenAI's Compatible APIs, allowing you to use local and service operators' endpoints.
 * **Effortless Translation:**  Select text on any webpage, click the FO Translator icon, and get an improved translation in seconds.
 * **Flexible prompts:**  Customize prompts for creating even more possibilities!
 More than translation.
-* **Privacy First:**  No logs or traces are collected by extension self, privacy, simple and open-source.
+* **Privacy First:**  No logs or traces are collected by extension self, privacy, save and open-source.

 ### Preview
 ![screen1](show2.png) ![screen3](show3.png) ![screen1](show1.png)